stainlessai/jenkins-semci/README.md

     int compareTo(Semver o)             // Implements Comparable against other semantic versions

-    String toString()                   // Return a String representation of the object String toString(String withPattern) // Return a String representation of the version using the specified pattern
+    String toString()                   // Return a String representation of the object String toStringWithPattern(String withPattern) // Return a String representation of the version using the specified pattern
 ```

 Calling toString() on this class will use a default formatter to render the Semver as a String.
 The default format is: